-The local Official Plan, as a minimum, implementation policies dealing with the following issues:
+The local Official Plan should contain, at a minimum, implementation policies dealing with the following issues:

 - Amendments to the local Official Plan;

 - Comprehensive Zoning By-law and amendments;

 - Minor variances;

 - Legal non-conforming and non-complying uses;

 - Plans of Subdivision/condominium;

 - Site Plan Control;

 - Consents;

-- Property maintenance and occupancy; - Public consultation; - Servicing and phasing; and - Other by-laws pursuant to the Planning Act. - Preconsultation and Complete Application Requirements - (4) The local Official Plan should, at the time of any update, be updated to conform with mapping contained on Schedule 'B' to this Plan.
-The intent of the mapping is to co-ordinate the protection of natural heritage features, hazards and resources that cross municipal boundaries. - (5) Schedule B- Map 5 Laurentian Valley Prime Agricultural Areas, shall form the basis of the Township's future identification of Prime Agricultural Areas at the time of its next Official Plan update.
-Refinements to this mapping may be undertaken through a local process in accordance with the definition of Prime Agricultural Areas in the Provincial Policy Statement (PPS). - (6) For boundary adjustments to existing settlement areas within the Township, amendments to the local Official Plan will be required.
+- Property maintenance and occupancy;

+- Public consultation;

+- Servicing and phasing; and

+- Other by-laws pursuant to the Planning Act.

+- Preconsultation and Complete Application Requirements.

+- (4) The local Official Plan should, at the time of any update, be updated to conform with mapping contained on Schedule 'B' to this Plan.
+The intent of the mapping is to co-ordinate the protection of natural heritage features, hazards and resources that cross municipal boundaries.

+- (5) Schedule B- Map 5 Laurentian Valley Prime Agricultural Areas, shall form the basis of the Township's future identification of Prime Agricultural Areas at the time of its next Official Plan update.
+Refinements to this mapping may be undertaken through a local process in accordance with the definition of Prime Agricultural Areas in the Provincial Policy Statement (PPS).
+An amendment to the County OP may not be required where a local process has been undertaken in consultation with the County to refine the mapping contained on Schedule "B". - (6) For boundary adjustments to existing settlement areas within the Township, amendments to the local Official Plan will be required.
 An amendment to the County OP may also be required.

-The County may allow for the expansion of a settlement area boundary only at the time of a comprehensive review in accordance with the Provincial Policy Statement definition of a comprehensive review.
+The Township, in consultation with the County, may allow for the expansion of a settlement area boundary only at the time of a comprehensive review in accordance with the Provincial Policy Statement definition of a comprehensive review.
 In undertaking a comprehensive review the level of detail of the assessment should correspond with the complexity and scale of the proposal.
 An expansion to a settlement area shall not be permitted unless it is clearly demonstrated through a comprehensive review that:

 - 1. Sufficient opportunities to accommodate growth and to satisfy market demand are not available through intensification, redevelopment and designated growth areas to accommodate the projected needs over the identified planning horizon. - 2.
 The infrastructure and public service facilities which are planned or available are suitable for the development over the long term, are financially viable over their life cycle, and protect public health and safety and the natural environment. - 3.
-In prime agricultural areas, alternative locations have been evaluated and: - a. there are no reasonable alternatives which avoid prime agricultural areas; and - b. there are no reasonable alternatives on lower priority agricultural lands in prime agricultural areas.

-- 4. Impacts from new or expanding settlement areas on agricultural operations which are adjacent or close to the settlement area are mitigated to the extent feasible. - 5.
-The new or expanding Urban Community is in compliance with the minimum distance separation formulae.
+In prime agricultural areas, alternative locations have been evaluated and: - a. there are no reasonable alternatives which avoid prime agricultural areas; and - b. there are no reasonable alternatives on lower priority agricultural lands in prime agricultural areas. - 4.
+Impacts from new or expanding settlement areas on agricultural operations which are adjacent or close to the settlement area are mitigated to the extent feasible. - 5.
+The new or expanding settlement area is in compliance with the minimum distance separation formulae.

-In determining the most appropriate direction for expansions to the boundaries of the Urban Community or the identification of a new settlement area, the County shall consider and apply all the policies related to natural heritage features, natural resource protection, cultural heritage protection and protection of public health and safety.
+In determining the most appropriate direction for expansions to the boundaries of the settlement area or the identification of a new settlement area, the County shall consider and apply all the policies related to natural heritage features, natural resource protection, cultural heritage protection and protection of public health and safety.
+Notwithstanding, the Township in consultation with the County, may permit adjustments of settlement area boundaries outside a comprehensive review provided: